harsh692/Personal_Notes/STL_LIBRARIES_1.md

 ## Arrays :
  This is not that much.

- IF defind inside main scope, an array is initialised with garbage or null values.
+ IF defined inside main scope, an array is initialised with garbage or null values.
  BUT when defined in global scope, they are initialised with default values of type.

  ```c++